RafaTorices/CI-CD-RafaelTorices/README.md

     - Flask: for the web application.
     - Build: for building the package of the application.
     - setuptools: for building the package of the application.

+## Gitflow

+---image gitflow---
+The repository uses the Gitflow workflow.
+The repository has two main branches:

+- **main**: Contains the stable code of the application.
+- **develop**: Contains the code in development of the application.

+The repository has two secondary branches:

+- **feature**: Contains the code of the new features of the application.
+- **hotfix**: Contains the code of the hotfixes of the application.
+- **release**: Contains the code of the releases of the application.

+## CI/CD pipeline

+The CI/CD pipeline is created using CircleCI.
+The pipeline is triggered when a commit is made to:

+- **main** branch: The pipeline is triggered when a commit is made to the main branch.
+The pipeline executes the following steps:

+- **Build**: The pipeline builds the docker image of the application and pushes it to DockerHub.

+- **Test**: The pipeline tests the application using pytest and calculates the coverage using pytest-cov.